Sec. 475. [42 U.S.C. 675] As used in this part or part B of this title:

 (iv) a record of the child’s immunizations;

 (vii) any other relevant health and education information concerning the child determined to be appropriate by the State agency.

-(D) Where appropriate, for a child age 16 or over, a written description of the programs and services which will help such child prepare for the transition from foster care to independent living.
+(D) For a child who has attained 14 years of age or over, a written description of the programs and services which will help such child prepare for the transition from foster care to a successful adulthood.

 (E) In the case of a child with respect to whom the permanency plan is adoption or placement in another permanent home, documentation of the steps the agency is taking to find an adoptive family or other permanent living arrangement for the child, to place the child with an adoptive family, a fit and willing relative, a legal guardian, or in another planned permanent living arrangement, and to finalize the adoption or legal guardianship.
 At a minimum, such documentation shall include child specific recruitment efforts such as the use of State, regional, and national adoption exchanges including electronic exchange systems to facilitate orderly and timely in-State and interstate placements.

 (i) the steps that the agency has taken to determine that it is not appropriate for the child to be returned home or adopted;

 (ii) the reasons for any separation of siblings during placement;